Convection can enhance the capacitive charging of porous electrodes: Flow induction and profile

-\emph{Flow induction and profile} The potential applied at $t=0$ creates an electric field with a substantial axial component $E_\mathrm{z}$ where the pore meets the reservoir.
-This field acts on the developing space charge $\rho_v$.
-In turn, this yields an axial electric body force $\rho_v E_\mathrm{z}$ that drives an electroosmotic flow $w_\mathrm{E}$ into the pore near the wall.
-The flow direction establishes irrespective of the sign of the applied potential, since both the space charge $\rho_v$ and the electric field $\mathbf{E}$ switch sign with the wall potential.
-As the electric body force pushes liquid into the dead-end pore, a pressure gradient emerges that pushes a compensating flow $w_\mathrm{P}$ out of the pore \cite{Levich.1962,Alizadeh.2019}.
-Due to the small pore diameter, the nonlinear inertial forces in the NS equations are negligible and the axial flow field is $w=w_\mathrm{E}+w_\mathrm{P}$.
-We find that the flow field can, to a good approximation, be expressed as $w(r,z,t)=w(r)f(z,t)$.
-To this end, we first derive an expression for the flow profile $w(r)$.
+When the potential is applied at $t=0$, the electric field extending from the pore wall to the reservoir has a substantial axial component $E_\mathrm{z}$ where the pore meets the reservoir.
+This axial field $E_\mathrm{z}$ acts on the space charge $\rho_v$ developing near the pore wall.
+In turn, an axial electric body force $\rho_v E_\mathrm{z}$ drives an electroosmotic flow $w_\mathrm{E}$ into the pore.
+The situation is similar to classical electroosmosis in pores, where an axial driving field is superposed on radial EDLs.
+The flow direction into the pore establishes independently of the sign of the applied potential, since both the space charge $\rho_v$ and the electric field $\mathbf{E}$ switch sign with the wall potential.
+As the electric body force drives liquid into the dead-end pore, a pressure gradient emerges that drives a compensating flow $w_\mathrm{P}$ out of the pore \cite{Levich.1962,Alizadeh.2019}.
+Due to the small pore diameter, the nonlinear inertial forces and transient terms in the NS equations are negligible, and the axial flow field is a superposition of the electroosmotic and pressure driven flows, $w=w_\mathrm{E}+w_\mathrm{P}$.
+Under the long-wavelength approximation, axial gradients are small compared to radial ones and the flow field can, to a good approximation, be expressed as $w(r,z,t)=w^*(r)f(z,t)$.
+To this end, we first derive an expression for the flow profile over the radial coordinate $w^*(r)$.